flrdv/rush/README.md

 - Linux 3.9+
 - Installed packages:
   - `inotify` (for smart cache)
+- Environment variable `PYTHONPATH` set to rush/ folder (that contains source code of web-server)

 In first public beta-release, I'll try to use `selectors` to get rid of platform-dependency on Linux and make web-server cross-platform.
 But I'm not sure, I don't really know how does this lib works